camerose/camerose.github.io/_posts/2019-07-19-networking-event-at-plaid.md

 Career”.
 I’ve been trying to attend as many of these networking and career building events as possible this summer.
 I think the inclination comes partially from not wanting to get stuck in the fast turnover cycle that is so common for software engineers.
 People talk about how the average amount of time a software engineer stays at a company is 1.5 years.
-While I wasn't actually able to find data that backs that up (from a quick search), a [13.2% annual turnover rate](https://business.linkedin.com/talent-solutions/blog/trends-and-research/2018/the-3-industries-with-the-highest-turnover-rates). is similarly alarming.
+While I wasn't actually able to find data that backs that up (from a quick search), a [13.2% annual turnover rate](https://business.linkedin.com/talent-solutions/blog/trends-and-research/2018/the-3-industries-with-the-highest-turnover-rates) is similarly alarming.
 The interview process for engineering positions is notoriously grueling and drawn out, so it’s surprising that so many people are willing to go through it so often.
-Since I’m starting a little later than many people (26 and currently in my first internship) I’d like to expedite the process of finding a good fit for a full time position.
+Since I’m starting a little later than many people (26 and currently in my first internship), I’d like to expedite the process of finding a good fit for a full time position.

 I’m doing a couple of things to move toward that goal (maybe another blog post on those efforts later), but I think one